In His Image (novel): Plot

 On a trip to Turin to analyse the Shroud of Turin, journalist Decker Hawthorne and Professor Harry Goodman discover human dermal cells remaining.
 After the trip, Goodman takes some samples back to his laboratory, in the United States, and discovers that they are still alive.
 He then invites Decker to show him his discoveries.
 Once Decker arrives, Goodman explains several of his theories about the cells, and has engineered a strain of "C Cells" which are incredibly resilient to damage and disease.
 Goodman is actively searching for ways these C Cells could be implemented to insert into one's body to cure disease, due to their strange properties and signs of immortality.
 Then the professor proposes to Decker the idea of cloning the cells, but Decker does not support this idea.

-Some years pass and Decker visits Professor Goodman with one of his two daughters.
+Some years pass, and Decker visits Professor Goodman with one of his two daughters.
 While Hawthorne and Goodman talk for some time, Decker's daughter meets and interacts with the Goodmans' adopted son, Christopher.
 On the way back home, Decker deduces Christopher's origin.
 He immediately returns to Goodman's home and confronts him about Christopher being the Clone of Jesus Christ.
 Goodman explains that Christopher is like any usual boy, but that he shows a high degree of intelligence and has never suffered from disease of any kind.
-He convinces Decker not to do a story or Christopher's life will be ruined.
+He convinces Decker not to do a story, or Christopher's life will be ruined.
 Before leaving, Decker assumes out loud that Goodman named the child "Christopher" because of Jesus Christ, of whom he was cloned; but the professor rapidly corrects him, claiming that he named him in name of Christopher Columbus, since he believed that the child would usher the world into a new era.

 Several years later, Decker visits Israel on business and stays with old friends, Joshua and Ilyana Rosen.
 There he learns much about the historical place and its notable culture.
-During his visit, Decker receives an anonymous phone call saying that "Dogs will cry, but their tears will find no place to land" following the shootings of several Palestinians by Israeli troops in a riot.
-He immediately calls the police and they tell him that the call must have come from Muslim terrorists, making a threat of some kind of massacre or attack against the Jews (to which the callers referred to as "the dogs"), but they remain uncertain about where they plan to attack.
+During his visit, Decker receives an anonymous phone call saying that "dogs will cry, but their tears will find no place to land" following the shootings of several Palestinians by Israeli troops in a riot.
+He immediately calls the police, and they tell him that the call must have come from Muslim terrorists, making a threat of some kind of massacre or attack against the Jews (to whom the callers referred to as "the dogs"), but they remain uncertain about where they plan to attack.
 Decker realizes that the terrorists who called him were referring to The Wailing Wall when they said that the Jews tears would have "no place to land".
 He rushes to the historical site, just in time to watch it blow up entirely.
 He saves a young boy from being killed by the blast.
-In retaliation for the destruction of The Western Wall, Israel destroys the Dome of the Rock and retakes the Temple Mount.
+In retaliation for the destruction of the Western Wall, Israel destroys the Dome of the Rock and retakes the Temple Mount.